U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting

 High court arguments

-In oral arguments, the Biden administration defended the Trump-era rule and said that bump stocks allow semiautomatic rifles to fire automatically with a single pull of the trigger.
+The Biden administration appealed the 5th Circuit’s decision to the Supreme Court.
+In oral arguments, the administration defended the Trump-era rule and said that bump stocks allow semiautomatic rifles to fire automatically with a single pull of the trigger.

 Attorneys for Cargill argued that bump stocks are used by repeatedly pulling the trigger, rather than firing automatically with a single pull.